 - 1. Register 1 is returned to you with the address of the next buffer segment. - 2.
 Move the record into the output buffer segment. - 3.
 Put the length of the next (short) record into DCBLRECL. - 4.
 Issue PUT-locate. - 5.
-Move the short record into the buffer segment. - Substitute mode: The record is not moved.
-Instead, the address of the next input or output buffer is interchanged with the address of your work area.
+Move the short record into the buffer segment. - Substitute mode: Move mode is used when substitute mode is requested in MVS.

 Two processing modes of the PUTX macro instruction can be used in conjunction with a GET-locate macro instruction.
 The update mode returns an updated record to the data set from which it was read; the output mode transfers an updated record to an output data set.
 There is no actual movement of data in virtual storage.
-The processing mode is specified by the operand of the PUTX macro instruction, as explained in OS/VS1 Data Management Macro Instructions.
+The processing mode is specified by the operand of the PUTX macro instruction, as explained in OS/VS2 MVS Data Management Macro Instructions.